websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/uploading-and-restoring-the-data-backup.md

-# Uploading and Restoring the Data Backup
+# Step 3: Uploading and Restoring the Data Backup

 Coming soon!